dawidwrobel97/chess_champ/README.md

 https://github.com/dawidwrobel97/chess_app/assets/117597306/180ee916-9282-4999-b734-9412a3f95785

 - From here you can check any of the games in the list.
 Once opened, the app will show you what was the wrong move you played with a red arrow, along with some stats and a solution button underneath.
 Now the user can attempt to find what move was best.
-If you can't find it, you can press the solutin button for an anwser.
+If you can't find it, you can press the solution button for an answer.

 https://github.com/dawidwrobel97/chess_app/assets/117597306/c6920099-d4f7-495f-bfdd-5c8d3f5ff1d8

-At any moment you can delete the current lichess account and use a diffrent one
+At any moment you can delete the current lichess account and use a different one

 https://github.com/dawidwrobel97/chess_app/assets/117597306/a1301c2a-ad7e-442e-9de6-0644756df136